“Dance in Art is warm,

 DiA dancers will get the opportunity to interrogate and challenge their own dance experiences whilst deepening their understanding of how interdisciplinary forms of art can be of practical use within the wider context of current art education and dance performances.
 They will achieve these objectives through a sustained engagement with choreographic experimentation and exploration.

 Accepted dancers may choose to enroll in this program for:

 12 weeks, the dates for each option can be found below.

 All applicants should have at least 3 years of intensive dance training.
 Applicants will be required to send an application form, a letter of motivation explaining your rationale for wanting to participate in the program, and a headshot.
-Copy of a current passport is also required.
 Acceptance into the program will be based on potential, technical and creative ability shown at the video audition.

 To apply for the DiA Mentorship Program, please fill out the application form below and send application material via email to firstname.lastname@example.org or via airmail to Energieplein 2, 2031 TC Haarlem NL.